thingsboard/thingsboard.github.io/docs/iot-gateway/mqtt.md

 The **"${$.serialNumber}"** expression will return **"SN-001"** device name.
 Similar, **"Device ${$.serialNumber} (${$.model})"** will return **"Device SN-001 (T1000)"** device name.

-If device name is a part of the MQTT topic, you can use **deviceNameTopicExpression** parameter, which is basically Java regular expression.
+If the device name is a part of the MQTT topic, you can use **deviceNameTopicExpression** parameter, which is basically Java regular expression.

 For example, if you have **"sensor/SN-001/temperature"**" topic, the **"(?<=sensor\/)(.*?)(?=\/temperature)"** expression will return **"SN-001"** device name.